Housing Choice Voucher

 - When all paperwork is signed (i.e. lease between the family and owner; and contract between FMHA and owner), the family can move into the unit.

 - At this point, the HCV rental assistance begins.
 The household pays between 30 and 40 percent of their income toward rent and any tenant-paid utilities.
-FMHA will pay the balance of the rent to the landlord.
-This amount is referred to as subsidy.
+The rent subsidy pays the difference.
+This subsidy is paid directly to the landlord.

 It is essential for the family to report any changes in the household within 10 calendar days.
 These changes include household composition, income increases or decreases, etc.